 In the grand scheme of soccer development, shouldn’t the recreational teams feed the competitive teams?
 Aren’t the competitive teams supposed to be the best-of-the-best?

 So if everyone’s a “competitive” soccer player, then, really, NO ONE is.
 And what does that make “recreational” soccer?

 (Click here to skip the rant and go straight to the list.)

 All it takes to play “competitive” soccer is MONEY, and apparently we Americans have a lot of it.

 “Competitive” soccer costs 5 to 10 times more than recreational soccer, but the number of regular season games are about the same.

 But even if you’re willing to pay the money to play “competitive” soccer, how many of those “competitive” soccer players will play in the pros?

 (or: “What does $5 Billion dollars get you?”

-More than half of the English Premier League is comprised of foreign players, yet only 2 Americans actually play in the league, with 2 others sitting the bench.
-2 of those players were not even developed in the American youth soccer system, however.
-The German Bundesliga is 60% foreign, yet again features only 2 Americans in their league – and both are the offspring of American servicemen born in Germany.
+More than half of the English Premier League is comprised of foreign players, yet only 3 Americans actually play in the league.
+The German Bundesliga is 60% foreign, yet again features only 9 Americans in their league – and most are the offspring of American servicemen born in Germany.